 We stock or have quick access to Hardwood Plywood panels in all grades, veneer species and core types, ranging in thickness from 1/8” to 1-1/2”.
 We can also supply you with Moisture Rated, Fire Rated, and No-Added Urea Formaldehyde (NAUF) hardwood plywood.
-Our products are used in manufacturing fine furniture, commercial fixtures, high-end cabinetry, architectural millwork, and more interior surfaces.
+Our products manufacture fine furniture, commercial fixtures, high-end cabinetry, architectural millwork, and more interior surfaces.
 We can also supply you with Pre-Finished hardwood plywood panels, both imported and domestic variations.

 Medium Density Fiberboard (MDF) Core